Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 You won’t get lounge access or the Global Entry / TSA PreCheck credit, but the annual fee is only $95 and is waived for the 1st year.

-The sign-up bonus on the Citi AAdvantage Executive card has been increased to 75,000 American Airlines miles after you spend $7,500 on purchases in the 1st 3 months of opening your account.
+The sign-up bonus on the Citi AAdvantage Executive card has been increased to 75,000 American Airlines miles after you spend $7,500 on purchases in the first 3 months of opening your account.

 That’s a much better deal than the usual 50,000 mile sign-up bonus.
 But the minimum spending is higher and you’ll still have to pay the $450 annual fee (NOT waived for the 1st year).